linkin7/FoodTruck/README.md

 ## High Level Component Design

 * **[Front-End Server](https://github.com/linkin7/FoodTruck/tree/master/src/frontendserver)**: This is the topmost component of the application.
 This component displays information related to user registration , finding nearest food truck etc. It communicates with application server through RPC by which it puts out the results to the browser/client tier.
 In simple terms, it is a layer which users can access directly (such as a web page, mobile app).
 During intialization this server registers all the url path with the corresponding handler function through [handler package](https://github.com/linkin7/FoodTruck/tree/master/src/frontendserver/handler).
+As internally locations are represented by latitude and longitude, in this component all the location addresses are geocoded using Google map geocoding API.

 * **[Application Server](https://github.com/linkin7/FoodTruck/tree/master/src/applicationserver)**: This is the middle layer of the architecture.
 This component interacts with component related with user data and food truck data, and exposes processed request through RPC interface.
 Apart from accessing data from internal components, ideally this components doesn't do any processing functionality.
 ![alt text](https://github.com/linkin7/FoodTruck/blob/master/diagram.jpg)